khulnasoft-lab/design.khulnasoft.com/contents/layout/grid.md

 ### Typography

 All typography aligns to a 4px baseline grid.
 This allows for readable line heights at all sizes.
-See our [typography](/foundations/typography) for more information about how to use our type scale.
+See our [type scale documentation](/product-foundations/type-scales) for more information.

 #### UI typography